 The covers must totally protect the pitch and also the pitch surroundings, a minimum 5 metres either sides of the pitch and any worn or soft areas in the outfield.

 11.3 Law 11.3 - Covering bowlers' run ups

-The bowler's run-ups shall be covered to a distance of at least 10 x 10 metres.
+The bowler's run-ups shall be covered in inclement weather, in order to keep them dry, to a distance of at least 10 x 10 metres.